Repository Validation Walkthrough

 After the Capsule sync has completed you could view the Satellite WebUI or use the hammer command to query the package count for the repository on the Capsule.
 However, this doesn’t actually query the Capsule for its package count.
 This provides a package count based on what the Satellite believes it to have.

 The easiest method (without having to install any additional packages) would be to use the Pulp service’s API on the Capsule.
 To query this information from the API you will need to know the HREF for the repository that the Satellite synced to on the Capsule server.
-This information can be found in the Capsule sync task that was initiated by the content view publish.
+This information can be found in the Capsule sync task that was initiated by the content view publish (if the content was synced and not skipped).
+Or you can locate the Backend Identifier value of the repository from the Satellite WebUI > Content > Products > Red Hat Enterprise Linux for x86_64 > Repositories > Red Hat Enterprise Linux 9 for x86_64 - AppStream RPMs 9.

-An example of the output, as seen below:
+An example of the output, is seen below:

 "rpm.package": {